KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-FMI by mykle1](https://github.com/mykle1/MMM-FMI)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-FMI.js`: Replace it with `MagicMirror²`.

 ## [MMM-forecast-io by dmcinnes](https://github.com/dmcinnes/MMM-forecast-io)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `d3.min.js`: Replace it with built-in fetch.

 ## [MMM-forecast-io by idoodler](https://github.com/idoodler/MMM-forecast-io)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `d3.min.js`: Replace it with built-in fetch.

 ## [MMM-Formula1 by ianperrin](https://github.com/ianperrin/MMM-Formula1)